Frequently Asked Questions

 What's in it for TACAM stakeholders?

-Red River College (RRC) continues to seek ways to introduce feedback from the TACAM’s activities into curriculum development.
-RRC students have access to the College’s industrial campuses where they learn from the demonstration of production-ready capital equipment.
+Red River College Polytechnic (RRC Polytech) continues to seek ways to introduce feedback from the TACAM’s activities into curriculum development.
+RRC Polytech students have access to the College’s industrial campuses where they learn from the demonstration of production-ready capital equipment.

 Faculty participation in TAC activities create opportunities for professional developments and acquisition of skills in advanced technologies, which, in turn, shape students experience.